KatherineMichel/creating-a-self-hosted-church-website/coding-approaches/jekyll-approach.md

 Click on the "yyyy-mm-dd-post-template.markdown" file to open it
 ![](images/blog-posts.png)

-Select all, copy the contents of the post template (control-c, or command-c on a Mac), then click "Cancel" to navigate out of the file without making any change; Alternatively, click "Raw", select all, (control-c, or command-c on a Mac), then back button
+Select all, copy the contents of the post template (control-c, or command-c on a Mac), then click "Cancel" to navigate out of the file without making any change; alternatively, click "Raw", select all, (control-c, or command-c on a Mac), then back button
 ![](images/copy-post-template.png)

 Click the "Create new file" button in the upper right